EIHW/Attention-based_Atrous_CNN/README.md

 Zhao Ren

-chair of Embedded Intelligence for Health Care and Wellbeing
+Chair of Embedded Intelligence for Health Care and Wellbeing

 University of Augsburg